-I don’t think anyone would disagree that 2020 had been a year that does not want to be repeated!
+I don’t think anyone would disagree that 2020 was a year that did not want to be repeated!
+And then 2021 happened.

 To know what’s happening in any subject, you need to know a bit of the jargon.
 Are you thinking of outsourcing your SEO, or even learning how to do it yourself?
 Then have a scan through these SEO terms and make sure you can talk the talk so you can walk the walk.

 If you’ve worked with social media at all, you might see some familiar terms here.
 Social media and SEO share a lot of the same language as they’re both about creating and maintaining an engaged audience for your business online.

 Search Engine Optimisation (SEO) is all about improving aspects of your website to attract more organic web traffic.

 SEO is information retrieval by a search engine.

 At a minimum, you need to provide good information and make it easy to access.

 SEO is about drawing an audience to your business through free, organic, natural methods.
 It is not about paying for advertising or marketing, which is Search Engine Marketing (SEM).